 For the first few days baby may feel more comfortable with his legs tucked into the wrap.
 You will know within days that baby is ready to keep his legs out!
 Click here for further information on Hip Health – Amawrap have been deemed a “Hip-Healthy Baby Carrier” by the IHDI.

 You can keep baby in the wrap for as long as you need.

 It is the most comfortable position for him, and remember that you will still be taking him out for nappy changes and feeding, which is ample time for him to get a good stretch in!

-- Keep the sling nice and taut- too much fabric and the baby will not be totally supported, or their heads could end up resting on their chest, which may compromise the airway.
-Too tight and baby will not get enough fresh air circulating across their face.
+- Keep the sling taut- too loose and the baby will not be totally supported, too tight and baby will not get enough fresh air circulating across their face.
 You should be able to put two fingers between the babys chin and chest.

 - Baby should be high enough for you to be able to kiss her head.

-- Take care when walking as babys head may obstruct the view of the floor directly in front of your feet- be aware of any clutter, stairs, other children etc.
+- Take care when walking as babys’ head may obstruct the view of the floor directly in front of your feet.

-- Do not cook or iron with baby in sling due to the risk of accidents.
+- Do not cook or iron with baby in sling.